peytonbrsmith/holbertonschool-zero_day/0x01-emacs/README.md

-This is the command for opening files in Emacs.
+This directory contains the commands for various functions in EMACS.